Company obtains decision from Federal Court and is authorized to handle cannabis products

 Myrcieli is the mother of Heitor, 9 years old, a child with autism level 3 and Down syndrome.

 Her personal experience has placed her at the forefront of a social struggle that mobilizes families, doctors, researchers, and policymakers across the country.
-The fight defends the right of access to therapies based on Cannabidiol with safety, quality, and scientific support.
+The fight advocates for the right to access therapies based on Cannabidiol with safety, quality, and scientific support.

 Over the past few years, Myrcieli has been intensely dedicated to promoting information, combating prejudice, and building bridges between science, legislation, and social responsibility.
 She always advocates for the ethical, accessible, and humanized regulation of medicinal Cannabis in Brazil.